-To be in good standing in the ESS major, students must:

-- a.
-Maintain a cumulative GPA of 2.0 - b.
-Maintain a minimum grade of C for all courses required for their track and major. - c.
-Courses required for the students track and major may only be repeated once - d.
-Students who are not in good academic standing in the department will be placed on academic probation and will be limited to 12 credit hours of courses per semester. - e.
-Students on academic probation for two probationary periods will be dismissed from the academic program.
+- To be in good academic standing in the ESS major, students must: - a.
+Maintain a cumulative GPA of 2.0. - b.
+Earn minimum grade of C for all required courses. - c.
+Required courses may only be repeated once. - d.
+Students on academic probation for any two academic semesters (consecutive or nonconsecutive) will be dismissed from the ESS program.